PramodKumarYadav/runwright/README.md

 # RunWright

-The one-and-only**, GitHub action (and solution), that allows you to finish your PlayWright tests in your chosen x minutes, while using optimal minimum number of GitHub runners.
+The one-and-only known GitHub action (and solution), that allows you to finish your PlayWright tests in your chosen x minutes, while using optimal minimum number of GitHub runners. **

 ![fast test run](docs/3k-tests-in-90-seconds.png)